swiftlang/swift-evolution/proposals/0306-actors.md

 A closure formed within an actor-isolated context is actor-isolated if it is non-`@Sendable`, and non-isolated if it is `@Sendable`.
 For the examples above:

-* The closure passed to `Rask.runDetached` is non-isolated because that function requires a `@Sendable` function to be passed to it.
+* The closure passed to `detach` is non-isolated because that function requires a `@Sendable` function to be passed to it.
 * The closure passed to `forEach` is actor-isolated to `self` because it takes a non-`@Sendable` function.

 ### Actor reentrancy